Northwest Carmel Indiana

 The east side of Carmel is the oldest part of town.
 This well established area has many older homes, and the foliage here is mature and beautiful.
 This is a very popular part of town, and the homes here are expensive, even if they are a bit dated and haven’t been renovated.

 Because this part of town was “sectioned out” a long time ago, it’s rather landlocked when it comes to building homes or businesses here.
-There isn’t much space left in East Carmel that isn’t already occupied, so there’s not a lot of opportunity for building new construction homes here.
+There isn’t much space left in East Carmel that isn’t already occupied.
+Which means there’s not a lot of opportunity for building new construction homes here.
 If you are desirous of a brand new home in Carmel, you’ll have to look in a different part of this Indy suburb.

 Learn More: Pros & Cons of Living in Carmel, Indiana

 It’s clear to any resident or visitor who drives through town that Northwest Carmel is the newest part of town.
 If you want to live in Carmel and want a new construction home, this is the place to start looking.

 As you get further towards the northwest end of Carmel, you’ll notice somewhat of an increase in desolation, which depending on the person, can be a good or bad thing.
 For those who want to live in Carmel but aren’t interested in a busy, city vibe, this location is perfect.
 If you like to be near the action, you might feel like there just isn’t anything going on in Northwest Carmel, and you are out in the middle of nowhere.